sourabhs701/Resolute/README.md

 ## Overview
 This FastAPI project provides user authentication using JWT and MongoDB.
 It includes secure endpoints for user management and is structured for scalability.

-## Features
-### Must Have
-- **Login and Logout** endpoints.
-- Secure CRUD operations for users.
-- Predefined script to create a user in the database.

-### Good to Have
-- Predefined Pydantic models for users and tokens.
-- MongoDB Atlas integration.
-- Scalable code structure for future extensions.

-## Installation

 ### Prerequisites
 - Python 3.8+
 - MongoDB Atlas (or local MongoDB server)